DEFRA/water-abstraction-team/jobs/system.md

 ### Time limited

 - **request** `POST /jobs/time-limited`
-- **schedule** 20:15 every day
+- **schedule** 08:05 every day

+> We intentionally run this job before [Licence updates](#licence-updates).
+Should a licence with a time limited purpose get updated, highlighting it is time-limited takes precedence over it also being an updated licence

 Puts SROC licences into 'workflow' that have a related `purpose` that is due to expire in less than 50 days.
+You'll see them listed on the **Charge information workflow** 'To setup' tab with the action link `Time limited`.
 See [WATER-3486](https://eaflood.atlassian.net/browse/WATER-3486) for more details if needed.